robinvanderknaap/aspnet-bootstrap-sass/README.md

-# aspnet-bootstrap-sass
+# Setting up Bootstrap 4 SASS with ASPNET Core
-Example project showing how to setup Bootstrap SASS in a ASPNET Core project
+Example project showing how to setup Bootstrap SASS in a ASPNET Core project.

+See [blog](https://dev.to/robinvanderknaap/setting-up-bootstrap-sass-with-aspnet-core) for more information